MegalithicBTC/BLFS/readme.md

 BLFS (Bitcoin Lightning for Shopify) is a lightweight server application.
 It connects Shopify merchants to Bitcoin Lightning payments via NWC (Nostr Wallet Connect).

 **Decentralization:** BLFS is designed to be run by anyone.
 Any developer may run their own BLFS instance and connect merchants to any of many NWC-compatible Lightning services.

+** NWC:** BLFS uses Nostr Wallet Connect (NWC) to communicate with Lightning nodes, wallets, and vaults.
+Merchants provide a receive-only NWC connection string, and BLFS runs a lightweight web server that handles invoice generation, payment monitoring, and marking orders as "paid" in Shopify's database.

+**Incentives:** Developers (subject to agreement with Shopify merchants) may earn fees on each Shopify sale through BLFS.
+One developer can service multiple merchants.
+This is an excellent tool for an independent operator who wants to onboard a number of Shopify merchants.

 ### How BLFS Works: Two Key Roles